 Oat Straw extract dosage is 800 – 1600 mg per day.

 Oxiracetam can boost focus, memory, mental energy, recall, and improves fluidity of thinking.
-It’s most often stacked with a choline supplement because it boosts the use of choline in your brain.
+It’s most often stacked with a choline supplement because it boosts the use of acetylcholine in your brain.

 Oxiracetam can be paired with other nootropics in a stack.
-And recommended dosage is 750 – 1,500 mg per day, and preferably dosed throughout the day.
+And recommended dosage is 750 – 1,500 mg per day, and preferably dosed twice per day.
 You should use Oxiracetam with a good choline source like Alpha GPC or CDP Choline to avoid fatigue or headache when using it.

 Phenibut was developed in the Soviet Union in the 1960’s.
-Phenibut is a GABA agonist and primarily binds to the GABA-B receptor.
-GABA-A receptor GABA agonists include alcohol and benzodiazepines.
+Phenibut is a GABA agonist and primarily binds to the GABAb receptor.
+GABAa receptor agonists include alcohol and benzodiazepines.

-A safe starting dose of Phenibut is 2 – 300 mg.
-Take it on an empty stomach and expect to feel it’s full effect in 2 – 6 hours.
+A safe starting dose of Phenibut is 200 – 300 mg.
+Take it on an empty stomach and expect to feel its full effect in 2 – 6 hours.
 Experienced Phenibut users will dose as high as 1.5 grams per day (NOT recommended when you’re starting out).

 Easily crossing the blood-brain barrier, Phenylpiracetam is a fast-acting nootropic.
 It helps improve memory, recall, learning capacity, concentration, motivation and mental energy.
 And provides a stimulant effect.